VeryBadFrags/tetromino/README.md

-# Snakeblocks
+# Blocks

-A mix of Snake and that tetrimino game.
+That tetrimino game.

 ## Sources